 Living and working rurally gives you the opportunity to further develop skills in a range of special interest areas such as obstetrics, anesthetics and emergency care.

-Read about our accredited training practices on the ‘where you can train page‘, which highlights training clinical and procedural training opportunities provided by different towns.
+Read about our accredited training practices, highlighting the training clinical and procedural training opportunities provided by different towns.

 We believe the ideal training post is a rural area where you can work in a general practice treating a broad range of ages and medical needs.